Another Word For OPPORTUNITY

 Noun : A lucky or improbable occurrence, with the implication that the occurrence could not be repeated.

-Noun : The summer flounder (Paralichthys dentatus)
+Noun : A summer flounder (Paralichthys dentatus)

 choice